 Your Collision insurance will pay for damage to your own vehicle because this was an accident in which you collided with another object.

 If you selected a $500 deductible, you would pay the first $500 to have your vehicle repaired or replaced, depending on the extent of the damage, out of pocket.
 Your Collision insurance would then pay the rest of the repair or replacement costs, up to the stated amount that you submitted.

 You leave your house one morning and realize that your van has been stolen.

 Because the loss was due to an incident other than an accident, either Comprehensive insurance or Fire and Theft with CAC insurance would be used.

-If you would like to have Collision insurance, you also must select either Comprehensive insurance or Fire and Theft with CAC insurance.
+You must select either Comprehensive or Fire and Theft with CAC coverage to have Collision coverage included on your commercial auto insurance.

 In some states, Progressive offers Comprehensive insurance or Fire and Theft with CAC insurance only policies for seasonal businesses.